cristian-sudo/readme-check/tips/2025-02-23/php.md

 ## PHP Tip
 - Use `isset()` to check if a variable is set.

-**Quote of the Day:** "Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." — *Daniel T. Barry*
+**Quote of the Day:** "Like a financial debt, the technical debt incurs interest payments, which come in the form of the extra effort that we have to do in future development because of the quick and dirty design choice." — *Douglas Crockford*